ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 - 10.0.0.0/8 - for big networks with 2^24 IP
 - 172.16.0.0 - 172.31.255.255 (172.16.0.0/12) - default AWS private addressing
 - 192.168.0.0/16 - for home networks

+**Note:** Max CIDR size in AWS is /16, so we cannot assign more than that.

 ## Default VPC <a name="default-vpc"></a>